 Common topics you will gain knowledge in through a CPT cert include:

 - Program design

-A cert in this category will require recertification every couple of years or so in order to remain current and knowledgeable.
+A cert in this category will require recertification every couple of years or so to remain current and knowledgeable.

 Most employment opportunities will require that you get certified before even applying for a job.

-Some of the most popular and industry-accepted certifications come from the following:
+Some of the most popular and industry-accepted, best personal trainer certificates come from the following: